BrandonKlotz/BrandonKlotz/README.md

 Hey there, it's great to meet you!
-I'm Brandon, a multilingual entrepreneur/concept creator/maker/all the things with a passion for all things creative.
+I'm Brandon, a maker with a passion for all things creative.
 Whether it's technology, design, fashion, art, or storytelling, I love to dive in and explore new ways of bringing ideas to life.

 With a playful energy and a positive attitude, I always aim to create something unique and inspiring.
 For me, work should be fun and engaging, and I love to infuse that sense of joy into everything I do.